-An Introduction to Private Healthcare System in France
+An Introduction to the Healthcare System in France

-The healthcare system in France is recognised as one of the best in the world and although not complicated for French people, it can be a bit confusing at first for people who move to France from the UK.
-In this article our aim is to give an overview of the system so you know roughly what to expect.
+The healthcare system in France is recognised as one of the best in the world and although not complicated for French people, it can be a bit confusing at first for expats who are living in France.
+In this article, our aim is to give an overview of the system so you know roughly what to expect.

 How the Healthcare System works in France